 In the north of Switzerland, the canton of Jura is in a rural area, dominated by nature, with a lot of small villages.
 Each village has its own bell tower that is visible throughout the village.
 Each bell tower has a distinct architecture known to all the inhabitants of that village as this architecture represents the identity of the village.
 This work gives an overview of the whole of Jura, and represents the diversity of churches in Jura.
 The name of each symbol is the name of the inhabitants of the village, which also serve as identifying factors.

-Julien Rondez, born in 1991 is a graphic designer from Switzerland.
-He studied at the Schule für Gestaltung Basel from 2014 to 2015.
-Julien currently studies at the Institute of Visual Communications at the Hochschule für Gestaltung und Kunst in Basel.
-He has already worked for various organizations as a graphic designer and loves his job!
+Julien Rondez is a Swiss graphic designer.
+He studied at Schule für Gestaltung Basel from 2014 to 2015 and is currently enrolled at the Institute of Visual Communications, Academy of Art and Design Basel.
+He has worked for various organizations as a graphic designer and loves his job!